fmenozzi/miniMAT/README.md

         $ mkdir build
         $ cd build

-    Once inside your build directory, simply run `cmake` and `make` to build the project (If you want to do additional configuration with CMake, simply run `ccmake path/to/miniMAT/CMakeLists.txt` instead):
+    Once inside your build directory, simply run `cmake` and `make` to build the project (If you want to do additional configuration with CMake, run `ccmake` instead):

-        $ cmake path/to/miniMAT/CMakeLists.txt
+        $ cmake ..
         $ make

 3. From the build directory, type `./miniMAT` to launch the REPL
 4. Enjoy!

 ## Current Features
 miniMAT aims to be a subset of MATLAB.
-Currently, that subset is very small, but I'm working on it!
+Currently, that subset is small, but I'm working on it!
 The features currently supported include:
   * Evaluation of numeric expressions (using `+`, `-`, `*`, `/`, `^`, `(`, and `)`)
   * Support for floating point numbers in scientific notation (e.g. `0.314159e+1`)
+  * Scalar variable assignment and manipilation (including the `ans` variable)
+  * `who` and `whos` to view variables in current scope
   * `quit` and `exit` to quit the application
   * REPL and error diagnostic output closely resembling MATLAB output

 ## Future Features
 miniMAT is growing rapidly.
 Features planned for future releases include:
-  * Variable assignment and manipulation
   * Matrix manipulation (obviously)
-  * "Standard" functions including `clear`, `clc`, `who`, `whos`, etc.
+  * More "standard" functions including `clear`, `clc`, etc.
   * Command history
   * Scripting
   * And much more